Hiroshima Peace Project Tree

 Message of Peace from Hiroshima: SDG 16

-On April 16, 2021, students and faculty of the Japanese Studies Program in the School of Liberal Arts at IUPUI were joined by a select group of invited guests to plant the sapling, which was grown from the seeds of a 300+ year old tree in Hiroshima, Japan that survived the atomic bombing of the city in 1945.
-The Green Legacy Hiroshima project seeks to promote peace across the world and educate generations about the consequences of nuclear weapons.
-IUPUI’s participation in the project is a joint effort between the Japanese Studies Program and the Office of International Affairs.
+The Japanese Studies Program in the School of Liberal Arts at IUPUI, along with students and faculty, welcomed a special group of guests for a unique event.
+Together, they planted a sapling that had grown from the seeds of a remarkable tree in Hiroshima, Japan, which had endured the atomic bombing of the city in 1945, surviving for over 300 years!
+This sapling is part of the Green Legacy Hiroshima project, dedicated to promoting global peace and imparting knowledge about the far-reaching impacts of nuclear weapons.
+IUPUI's involvement in this initiative is a collaborative endeavor between the Japanese Studies Program and the Office of International Affairs.

 The IUPUI Japanese Studies Program, led by Dr. Keiko Kuriyama, in partnership with the IUPUI Office of International Affairs and the IUPUI Greenhouse, are cooperating with the Hiroshima Green Legacy Project to bring seeds from the few remaining trees that survived the Hiroshima A-Bomb blast of 1945 to the IUPUI campus and across Indiana.
-Linked to UN Sustainable Development Goal 16 on peacebuilding, the Hiroshima Green Legacy Project which is summarized in this YouTube video was established to spread the seeds of Hiroshima's A-Bomb ‘survivor trees’ worldwide as a gesture of reconciliation and peacebuilding.
+Linked to UN Sustainable Development Goal 16 on peacebuilding, the Hiroshima Green Legacy Project (summarized in this YouTube video) was established to spread the seeds of Hiroshima's A-Bomb ‘survivor trees’ worldwide as a gesture of reconciliation and peacebuilding.

-On April 16, 2021—with the planting of a 3-year-old sapling grown from a seed from a 300-year-old Hiroshima Gingko tree on the IUPUI campus alongside Democracy Plaza in Taylor Square—IUPUI became active ambassadors of this peace message.
-The goal of the IUPUI Japanese Studies Program is to educate the public on the on the devastating consequences of nuclear weapons and thus contribute to the United Nations goal of promoting peaceful and inclusive societies at the national level, and cooperation at the international level.
+With the planting of this 3-year-old sapling on the IUPUI campus alongside Democracy Plaza in Taylor Square, IUPUI became active ambassadors of this peace message.
+The goal of the IUPUI Japanese Studies Program is to educate the public on the devastating consequences of nuclear weapons and thus contribute to the United Nations goal of promoting peaceful and inclusive societies at the national level, and cooperation at the international level.
 The next stage of the project is to share more Hiroshima seeds and seedlings with other communities in Indiana, including secondary schools, colleges, churches, parks, and arboretums.

 Ginkgo tree with historic roots in Hiroshima is planted as a symbol of peace at IUPUI: News at IU: Indiana University